 Today I’m going to show you…

 I’d like to mention upfront that to be able to achieve these kinds of results you really must be photographing in the RAW format – no ifs, ands or buts about it!
-If you need a bit of clarification as to why RAW is important you can read all about the RAW format here.
+If you need a bit of clarification as to why RAW is important.

 If you do get home and your histogram looks like the one to the right than you’ve got an underexposed photograph in serious need of some help.
 It probably looks very similar to the before image above with just peaks of light in the very brightest parts of the photograph.